| Legacies of ResistanceA History of Community

 and score a number of surprising victories against meatpacking companies and

+the local government.
 The larger significance of the Back of the Yards Council

 was that it was replicable; its strategy of uniting constituencies in a neighborhood